Sourdough Tools and Equipment

 Brød and Taylor Proofing Box

-The Brød and Taylor folding proofing box is one of my favorite kitchen tools.
+The Brød and Taylor folding proofing box is one of my favorite sourdough baking tools.
 Getting one immediately remedied many of my proofing issues by keeping my dough at a constant temperature.

-The Brød and Taylor proofer is the best solution for a stable environment for proofing dough or other fermented products.
+The Brød and Taylor proofer is the best solution for a stable environment for proofing dough.

 It folds up for easy storage, has a wide proofing temperature range (70-120ºF or 21-49ºC), and you can purchase an extra shelf to proof multiple items simultaneously.
 Furthermore, it can act as a slow cooker with temperatures ranging from 85-197ºF (30-90ºC).